 Grand Central train station – walk around and feel like you’re in that scene from that movie.

-Smorgasborg in Brooklyn / Brooklyn Flea – food market/ flea market.
-In separate areas but related to one another, walking around this area in Brooklyn is also really cool.
+Smorgasburg / Brooklyn Flea – food market and flea market.
+In separate areas of Brooklyn but related to one another. walking around this area is also really cool.

-5th Ave – high end stores great for window shopping.
+5th Ave – high end stores great for window shopping… or more, if you’re here to splurge.

 St. Patrick’s Cathedral – beautiful Cathedral uptown.

-Lincoln Center – has great music/dance performances, but also just a cool area to hang around (upper west side, and Columbus circle).
+The Lincoln Center – concerts and performances abound, but also just a nice area to hang around.

-Williamsburg – yes it’s extremely hipster.
-Tons of thrift shops, bicycles, concerts.
-Feels very cheery and alive in the summer time.
-Everything there feels cute and mini compared to Manhattan!
-Walk around, do some shopping, check out the cool architecture and murals, check out outdoor flea markets, get a crepe or two, eat lunch at Roebling Tea Room.
+Williamsburg – how you’d imagine hipster BK: thrift shops, bicycles, concerts.
+Everything feels cute and mini compared to Manhattan.
+Walk around, do some shopping, check out the cool architecture and murals, outdoor flea markets, have brunch in a local cafe.

-Comedy Cellar – famous comedians, hysterical shows, cozy underground setting.
+The Comedy Cellar – famous comedians, hilarious shows, cozy underground setting.

 West 4 Street – I worked on this street one memorable summer.
 Tons of ethnic food, live jazz, fun bars, and an all around rowdy time.

-TriBeCa – where I want to get an apartment someday!
-Quiet, refined area of Manhattan.
+TriBeCa – where I dream of having a loft or penthouse!
+Upscale, refined area of Manhattan.
 If you want some solitude, go to Poet’s House.
 It’s a library right on the water where I’ve spent many hours writing.
-They also have poet readings.

 FOOD

-Rosemary’s – my favorite lunch spot.
-Located in west village.
-Don’t forget to go upstairs and check out the rooftop garden!
+Rosemary’s – adorable lunch spot in the West Village.
+Don’t forget to go upstairs and check out the rooftop garden.

 Rice To riches – rice pudding shop (set up like an ice cream shop) on Spring Street.

-Magnolia Bakery – multiple locations.
-Eat cupcakes to your heart’s desire.
+Magnolia Bakery – eat cupcakes to your heart’s desire.

-Vanessa’s – super good dumplings for unbelievably cheap.
+Vanessa’s – yummy dumplings for cheap.
 My favorite location of theirs is in Williamsburg.

 Pizza – you weren’t going to go to NYC without eating pizza, were you?
 Check out this guide to the best pizza in NYC.